-- All injuries, incidents, and occupational illnesses can be prevented. - All environmental impacts can be controlled. - Leaders, Managers and Supervisors are accountable for safety and environmental performance. - All workers (employee or contractor) are responsible for safety and protecting the environment. - We will continually improve our personal safety, process safety, and environmental performance. - · We comply with all occupational health, safety and environmental regulatory requirements.
+- · All injuries, incidents, and occupational illnesses can be prevented. - All environmental impacts can be controlled. - Leaders, Managers and Supervisors are accountable for safety and environmental performance. - All workers (employee or contractor) are responsible for safety and protecting the environment. - · We will continually improve our personal safety, process safety, and environmental performance. - · We comply with all occupational health, safety and environmental regulatory requirements. - We are committed to the health and safety of our employees, which includes the physical, psychological, and social well-being of our employees.